prophecygamestudio/SDKGenerator/GODOT_SDK_FIXES.md

 - Added proper type checking with helpful error messages
 - Maintains backward compatibility with older code using Dictionary objects

+### 4. Indentation Consistency (Spaces vs Tabs)
+**Problem:** Generated GDScript files used spaces for indentation, but Godot's official style guide and parser require tabs for indentation.
+This caused "Parse Error: Used space character for indentation instead of tab" errors.

+**Solution:**
+- Updated all EJS templates to use tabs instead of spaces for indentation
+- Updated helper functions in `make.js` to generate code with tabs
+- All generated GDScript files now follow Godot's official style guide (tabs for indentation)

 ## Files Modified

 1. **`targets/GodotSdk/make.js`**